wikit-ai/chunknorris/README.md

 - "split": split the chunks arbitrarily sothat each chunk has a size lower than max_chunk_tokens

 ***min_chunk_wordcount***
-(int): Minimum number of words to consider saving the chunks.
+(int): Minimum number of words to consider keeping the chunks.
 Chunks with less words will be discarded.
 Defaults to 15.

 ### PDFChunkNorris

-#TODO
+#TODO: